HoffmanZheng/Front-End-Demo/node.js_basic/cli_based_todo_list/README.md

 todo -h
-todo add <taskName>    # add a task to the todo list todo                   # get the todo list for further operation
+todo add <taskName>    # add a task to the todo list todo                   # get the todo list for further operation todo clearDone         # clear all the finished task todo clearAll          # clear all tasks
 ```